-For many people, buying life insurance can be a difficult and annoying process.
+For many people who don’t buy life insurance online, the purchasing process can be difficult and time consuming.
 Enough so that they simply don’t apply for coverage, even if they could significantly benefit from one.
 One way to make shopping for life insurance easier is to apply for coverage online, but should you?

 Why Buy Life Insurance Online?

 Nearly eight out of 10 U.S. consumers shop online, and over half have purchased something from their mobile phone.
 Consumer shopping behavior is changing, and just like retailers, the insurance industry is adapting to meet the needs of their customers.

 Today, 45% of consumers research but don’t buy life insurance online; they still prefer purchase with an agent or financial advisor, according to a study by LIMRA and Life Happens.
 However, more people are interested in and looking to buy life insurance online.
 The same study reports 29% of consumers say they would research and buy life insurance online, up 7 points since 2016.
 And Bestow’s Coverage Gap survey found that only 14% of Americans want to research and purchase life insurance entirely through an agent and not online.

 There are a number of reasons why people are choosing to buy life insurance online rather than through an agent.

 If you buy life insurance online… It’s fast.

 While the traditional life insurance application process can take anywhere from weeks to several months, when you buy life insurance online, it can take as little as 5 minutes.
 This is a great option for business owners who have applied for SBA loans and need term life insurance instantly as collateral, as well as parents who needed coverage yesterday and are short on time.

 You can apply for coverage at home or on your device, on your own time, no agent required.
 This is great for the 43% of Americans who stated having to work with an agent has contributed to their not having a life insurance policy.
 There are no appointments to meet with your life insurance agent or schedule a medical exam.